-The most common cause of this issue is due to the wrong selection of audio output port.
+The most common cause of this issue is due to the wrong selection of the audio output port.
 The WiiM Mini only outputs the audio in one of its analog audio (Aux-out) or digital optical port.
-When the Aux-out port is plugged with the audio cable, it'll be automatically switched to Aux-out.
+When the Aux-out port is plugged into the audio cable, it'll be automatically switched to Aux-out.

 Check the active audio output

 You can check the active output port by selecting the Device tab > Device setting gear icon > Audio output and make sure you're using the correct audio output and connect the audio cable tightly.